nodejs/inclusivity/README.md

 ### Scope

-The Inclusivity Working Group shall autonomy over enforcing it's own Code of Conduct and moderating its own PRs, issues, Slacks, and other community spaces.
+The Inclusivity Working Group shall have autonomy over enforcing it's own Code of Conduct and moderating its own PRs, issues, Slacks, and other community spaces.

 The Inclusivity explicitly does *not* have moderation or enforcement power in the greater Node community or Project.
 It will, however, make recommendations